 Updated July 27, 2017

-As is common in the ups and downs of blogging, I don’t think guest posting has quite the benefits it once did, but it can still be a good way to build your brand, increase traffic and get inbound links.
+As is common in the ups and downs of blogging, I don’t think guest posting has quite the benefits it once did, but it can still be a good way to build your brand and possibly increase traffic.
+But don’t guest post to for links.

-Note: I don’t accept guest posts and never really have (mostly just my preference), but you might be interested in my post about pitches and what makes them good.
-It’s a post that goes well with this one and is recommended.
+I don’t accept guest posts and never really have (mostly just my preference), but you might be interested in my post about pitches and what makes them good.

 Second, many years ago, I was a virtual assistant for Money Saving Mom.
 One of my tasks was Gatekeeper of Guest Posts (I made that up).
 I was in charge of accepting, rejecting, editing, scheduling and publishing all the guest posts.
-It’s a very large site with huge amounts of traffic so it wasn’t a tiny job.
+It’s a large site with lots of traffic so it wasn’t a tiny job.
 I learned a lot in the process.

 The first section of this post includes the things I look for and tips I would offer if you want to get your guest post accepted.
 The second section includes tips for after your guest post is accepted.
 At the end is a suggestion if you want to do something other than guest posting.